 Lab: Poisson and Negative Binomial Regression

-Model count data step by step.
-Learn to estimate Poisson and negative binomial regressions, test for overdispersion, compute incidence rate ratios, and choose between count models.
+Model count data: estimate Poisson and negative binomial regressions, test overdispersion, compute incidence rate ratios, and choose between count models.

 Overview